ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * any comparison of two values using one of the operators `!=`, `>`, `<` is defined as the negation of the comparison of the same values using the operator `==`, `<=`, `>=`, respectively.

-* data types are not implicitly converted in comparisons.

 Note that `==` comparisons between a structured value and any value, including the same structured value, yield false.
 Also `!=` comparisons between a structured value and any value, including the same structured value, yield true.
 <!-- issue: comparison with structured value -->